 Hey… don’t you love getting together for a ride with friends… checking out some new twisties, following the coast, trailing through the bush tracks or just off to find somewhere with a bike-friendly atmosphere to have lunch, catching up for a long over-due chit-chat and a few laughs!
 Riding in a larger group, however, is a whole new concept of riding.

 One of the least fun things to do on your road bike is to go slow but having your bike under control at very slow speeds is definitely a skill… and a skill that should be learned and practised often.
 Various manoeuvres require this invaluable, steady type of control, e.g., U-turns, getting caught in peak hour traffic, riding uneven surfaces, steep driveways.

 Beyond the Pillion Podcasts brought to you by

 Kahiwa Sebire and Mark Drechsler.

-Email through anything you’d like us to detail or even your own tech savvy knowledge, as we love hearing from you.
+Email through any tech questions that you’d like relatable explanations for, or any feedback as we love hearing from you.